mkavinvelavan/PolicyPulse-Intelligent-HR-Policy-Assistant-using-LangChain-Qdrant-and-RAG/PolicyPulse – Intelligent HR Policy Assistant/README.md

 ---

-# 📘 **PolicyPulse – Intelligent HR Policy Assistant using LangChain, Qdrant & RAG**
+📘 PolicyPulse – Intelligent HR Policy Assistant using LangChain, Qdrant & RAG

+PolicyPulse is an enterprise-grade Retrieval-Augmented Generation (RAG) powered HR Policy Assistant designed to help employees instantly understand company policies with accuracy, clarity, and real-time guidance.
 A complete **Retrieval-Augmented Generation (RAG)** system designed to help employees query HR policies with high accuracy, using:

 * **LangChain** for end-to-end orchestration
 * **Qdrant** for semantic vector storage and retrieval